Sonia Orbuch, who fought Nazis as a girl, dies in California

 The foundation confirmed her death on its website .

-“She deeply touched young people in particular, teens who were the same age as Sonia when she fled to the forest and fought back,” Rosenbaum, the longtime friend, said in a eulogy at her funeral Wednesday.
+“She deeply touched young people in particular, teens who were the same age as Sonia when she fled to the forest and fought back,” Rosenbaum, a longtime friend and Orbuch’s co-author, wrote in a eulogy that was read at her funeral Wednesday.

 Orbuch is survived by a son, a daughter and a granddaughter, the Chronicle said.